APNIC-Labs/draft-kskroll-sentinel/README.md

    "Vnew", "Vold", "Vleg", and "nonV".
 These labels correspond to resolver behaviour types as follows:

+Huston, et al.          Expires September 6, 2018               [Page 8]

+Internet-Draft         DNSSEC Trusted Key Sentinel            March 2018

    Vnew:  A DNSSEC-Validating resolver that is configured to implement
       this mechanism has loaded the nominated key into its local trusted key store will respond with an A or AAAA RRset response for "kskroll-sentinel-is-ta" queries, SERVFAIL for "kskroll-sentinel-

-Huston, et al.          Expires September 1, 2018               [Page 8]

-Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018

       not-ta" queries and SERVFAIL for the invalidly signed name queries.